 Polyurethane is one of the strongest finishes in the painting world.
-But there are two types of polyurethane; water-based and oil-based polyurethane.
-So what’s the difference between both types of polyurethane?
+But there are two types of it; water-based and oil-based.
+So what’s the difference between them?

-Oil-based polyurethane uses either natural or synthetic oils as the paint’s solvent or vehicle.
-When the oils are fully evaporated, the paint will become dry and reveal a hard and moisture-resistant layer.
+Oil-based polyurethane uses natural or synthetic oil as its solvent.
+Once the oil evaporates, the finish becomes dry and forms a hard glossy moisture-resistant layer.

 Oil-Based vs Water-Based Polyurethane: Head to Head

 Let’s see the differences between these two finishes by comparing them: